 - A higher level of pressure when you breathe in

 - A lower pressure when you breathe out

 These pressures deliver two levels of air pressure that are set to coincide with the patient's inspiratory and expiratory efforts.
 Bi-level therapy can be used to treat conditions other than sleep apnea and is the first line of treatment for a wide range of respiratory disorders.

 Beginning CPAP Treatment

-Proper treatment pressures, a comfort system, and good education often mean the difference between success and failure for CPAP users.
-That is our focus, our goal, and our means to get better patient outcomes so that they can become compliant to CPAP therapy.
-Treatment success means sleeping better and getting more enjoyment out of waking up in the morning and having an effective and productive day during waking hours.
-It can also mean lowering blood pressure, reducing the chance of a stroke or heart attack, and most of all resolving your sleep breathing disorder.
+Proper treatment pressures, a comfortable system and good education often make the difference between success and failure for CPAP users.
+That is our focus, our goal and our means to get better patient outcomes so that they can become compliant to CPAP therapy and see the results they desire.
+Treatment success means sleeping better, getting more enjoyment out of waking up in the morning and having an effective and productive day during waking hours.
+It can also mean lowering blood pressure, reducing the chance of a stroke or heart attack and most of all resolving your sleep breathing disorder.

 Successful CPAP users report improvements in:

 Aveo Tongue Stabilizing Device

 The Aveo tongue stabilizing device is a quick, simple snoring solution.
 Snoring occurs because air travels faster through the narrow tubes than a broad one.
 This causes the relaxed soft tissue of the throat (e.g. tonsils) to vibrate.
 The vibration is the sound we know as snoring.

 Constriction and narrowing of the airway can happen for many reasons: